Hiking the Auger Falls loop in Adirondack Park, New York

 Guide to Hiking Auger Falls

-The northern portion of the hike is a beautiful 0.5 mile walk.
+The northern portion of the hike is a beautiful 0.5-mile walk.
 There is little to no elevation gain, making this hike ideal for families with young children.
-We hiked to Auger Falls with our kids, aged 2 years and 6 weeks.
-Our two-year-old was able to walk much of the trail, however he did get tired and needed to be carried at times.
+We hiked the trail with our toddler and baby.
+While our two-year-old was able to walk much of the trail, he did get tired and needed to be carried at times.

-We hiked to Auger Falls in winter and, while the trail was icy in parts, we were fine in our snow boots and did not need microspikes.
+We hiked to Auger Falls in winter and, while the trail was icy in parts, we were fine in our snow boots.
+I do recommend coming prepared with microspikes or other traction devices, just in case.
+If there has been heavy snowfall this would be a great trail for snow-shoeing.

 From the town of Wells, head north on NY-30 for approximately 6 miles.
-The parking area and trailhead are on the right side of the road, about 1.7 miles after the Route 30/Route 8 intersection.
+The Auger Falls Loop parking and trailhead are on the right side of the road, about 1.7 miles after the Route 30/Route 8 intersection.

 To get to the northern section of the hike, walk to the far end of the gravel parking area away from NY-30/NY-8.
-When you get to a gravel culdesac and are facing the river, turn right and head towards the treeline.
-The trailhead is through the trees and begins with crossing a small stream.
+When you reach a gravel culdesac and are facing the river, turn right and head towards the treeline.
+The trailhead is through the trees and crosses over a small stream.

-The trail is marked with yellow blazes, however this section of the trail is not well marked.
+The trail is marked with yellow blazes and well signed, plus the path is well-trodden and easy to follow.
 From here to the falls is about 0.5 miles.

 To begin at the southern section of the loop, walk from the parking area back towards Route 8.
 Before you reach Route 8, turn onto the dirt path to your left.
 This path will take you to the trailhead.
 Follow the trail to approach the falls from the south, approximately 0.5 miles.